cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 individuals.
 In SPARQL terms, [blank nodes](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#QSynBlankNodes) are used as _variables_ which are not bound.
-The usefulness of this will be showen in the query below:
+The usefulness of this will be shown in the query below:

 ```sparql
 prefix irishRel: <http://example.com/earlyIrishRelationship.ttl#>